joey-public/PythonMarkdownManager/README.md

 The tool will optionally perform the following formatting changes on the passed markdown file.

     1. Auto-numbering of figures, tables, and equations
+    1. Replace markdown links with html links
-    1. Add a TOC (fututre feature)
+    1. (?-separate script) Add a TOC (future feature)
-    1. Add a Bibliography (future feature)
+    1. (?-separate script) Add a Bibliography (future feature)

 ## md2html.py